 NewspapersThe two major daily newspapers, both published in the morning, are the Province and the Vancouver Sun.

 RadioVancouver radio stations CBU/CBC-AM (690); CBU-FM (105.7); CHQM-FM (103.5); CKCL-FM (104.9); CKLG-FM (96.9); CKNW-FM (980); and CKWX News-AM (1130) have news and weather reports.

 Visitor InformationVancouver Tourist InfoCentre 200 Burrard St. VANCOUVER, BC V6C 3L6.
 Phone:(604)683-2000

-Rental CarsHertz, at the Vancouver International Airport and 1128 Seymour St., offers discounts to AAA members; phone (604) 606-3785 for airport location or (800) 654-3080.
+Rental CarsHertz, with one location at Vancouver International Airport and three locations downtown at 1270 Granville St., 1038 Canada Place and 1150 Station St., offers discounts to AAA members; phone (604) 606-3785 for airport location or (800) 654-3080.

 Rail ServiceThe Via Rail passenger train terminal is at 1150 Station St.; phone (888) 842-7245 in Canada or in the United States.

 BusesThe Greyhound bus terminal is at 1150 Station St.; phone (604) 683-8133.

 TaxisTaxi fares start at $3.05-$3.30 for the first kilometre (.6 mi.), plus $1.73-$1.89 for each additional kilometre.
 Companies include Black Top & Checker Cabs, (604) 731-1111; MacLure's, (604) 831-1111; Yellow Cab, (604) 681-1111; and Vancouver Taxi, (604) 871-1111.

 Public TransportationTransLink offers bus service as well as SeaBus and SkyTrain service.
 See Public Transportation for details.